carpentries-incubator/life-sciences-workshop/_episodes/03-project-organisation-meta-data.md

 - Any relationships between different fields/columns
 - The chosen placeholder for missing values, such as 'NA'

+Data dictionaries are particularly useful when sharing data with others.

+> ## Exercise: Data dictionary
+>
+> Take a look at the data dictionary at the [Zika Data Repository](https://github.com/cdcepi/zika)
+>
+>
+{: .exercise}

 ### Internal file annotation